 Determining which coffee drink is higher in caffeine will depend on several variables such as the serving size and brewing technique employed.

 With reference to serving size, a single shot of espresso contains approximately 40 mg of caffeine in each ounce.
 Contrary, a brewed cup of coffee has about 10 mg of caffeine per ounce.
 By concentration, it’s evident that espresso has more caffeine.
-However, iced latte contains only a small proportion of the espresso meaning it could be lower in caffeine compared to a cup of iced coffee.
+However, an iced latte contains only a small proportion of the espresso meaning it could be lower in caffeine compared to a cup of iced coffee.

 The caffeine level will also be determined by the type of coffee roasts used.
 If you use darker coffee roasts for your espresso, these usually have lower caffeine than their lighter counterparts.
 The same applies to the coffee roasts used to prepare your iced coffee.